FloEll/Geoversity/README.md

 # Geoversity
-This repository holds data sets for my Geoversity courses
+This repository holds data sets for my Geoversity courses.